surge-synthesizer/surge-rack/README.md

 RACK_DIR=../Rack-SDK make dist
 ```

-and you should get a built plugin
+and you should get a built plugin.
+Move the plugin zip to your rack documents folder and restart rack.

 ### Rack 1.0